This is one of the most common questions that men ask about the international dating industry, but the basic answer is simple.

 Even the angry feminist professors are beginning to change their tone.
 The latest academic research about mail order brides is extremely positive.
 A lot of the ridiculous stereotypes about international dating, like the idea all Eastern European women are gold diggers and scammers, have been blown to smithereens, but guys still do not understand why so many stunning Eastern European ladies, mostly Russians and Ukrainians, continue to sign up with mail order bride agencies.

 Of course, many Ukrainian women sign up as mail order brides because of economic reasons, so do many Russian girls, and also women from Moldova and even from European Union states like Romania, Bulgaria, Serbia, Hungry, Slovakia, and the Czech Republic.
 But economics is only part of the equation.

-I know you probably don’t believe that.
 A lot of websites talk about the 1990s as the golden age, but that is mostly based on myths about half remembered parties in St. Petersburg in during the Boris Yeltsin years.
 And it is true that there were tens of thousands of stunning Russian women struggling to escape from the poverty, corruption, and despair from the ruins of the worker’s paradise.